OL-GIT/CheckShot/README.md

 - If launched manually, checkSeq and checkShot will display the results in the console.
 >This method is recommended for punctual needs.

-- The HTML minisite will be found in $PROJECT/$SEQUENCE/.web/index.htm
+- The HTML minisite will be found in $PROJ/$SEQ/.web/index.htm
 >It will display seqreport.htm in the left frame.
->The shot reports are written in $PROJECT/$SEQUENCE/$SHOT/report.htm
+>The shot reports are written in $PROJ/$SEQ/$SHOT/report.htm
->It will we displayed in the right frame of the minisite.
+>They will we displayed in the right frame of the minisite.
+>Archived versions of report.htm are copied to report_$PROJ_$SEQ_$SHOT_DATE_TIME.htm

 - The global log files will be found in $PROJECT/LOGS/ (olCheckSeqlog.DATE-TIME.txt)
+>They contain short versions of the console dumps.